What Is Ballistic Stretching? Should You Do It Before Exercise?

 - You are a ballet dancer.

 Maintaining a healthy and fit body requires regular workouts.
-Warm-up stretches prepare your body for strenuous exercising.
+A good muscle warm-up stretch prepares your body for strenuous exercising.
 If you do not do them, you may suffer an injury or increased muscle soreness.
 Ballistic stretching exercises are common warm-up exercises for professional dancers and athletes.
+Other various practices that are common amongst athletes are stretching drills, sports stretching, functional training, and speed training.
 However, they are not recommended for everyone as they may lead to tendon tears and muscle injuries.
-These stretches include moving your limbs and core beyond the normal range of motion, which can be risky if not done properly.
+These vigorous ballistic stretches include proper movement preparation like moving your limbs and core beyond the normal range of motion, which can be risky if not done properly.
 Make sure you are doing the exercise correctly and under the guidance of a professional to prevent the risk of injuries.

 Frequently Asked Questions